|

 --animal pound: (city, county, police department,

-private contractor, state patrol,
+private contractor, state patrol, other);

 --contractor (kennel, boarding kennel, purebred kennel, cattery,